 Does a blockchain always need to burn the equivalent power consumption of a small country, or could one windmill be enough?

 A regular blockchain network doesn’t normally excel in energy efficiency.
-In fact, the widely used PoW (proof of work) protocol with which miners work is based on generating as much computing power as possible, and therefore has a high energy consumption!
+In fact, the widely used PoW (proof of work) protocol with which most miners work is based on generating as much computing power as possible, and therefore has a high energy consumption!
 On the other hand, the actual CO2 emissions for e.g. the Euro or Dollar are also huge.
-The printing of the physical banknotes, the mining and minting of the metal coins, the bank branches that need to be lit and heated, the central computers that control the money flows, the hundreds of thousands of ATMs that are switched on day and night and need to be filled with cash, it all consumes energy!
+The printing of the physical banknotes, the mining and minting of the metal coins, the bank branches that need to be lit and heated, the central computers that control the money flows, the hundreds of thousands of ATMs that are switched on day and night and need to be filled with cash, the bankers commuting to their offices… it all consumes energy!

 So, aren’t we just embracing crypto to replace one energy-guzzling construction with another?
 Is blockchain perhaps a missed opportunity to take steps in this area?

 Yes, luckely there is!
 But before we jump into that, note this: It’s now obvious that we are moving towards a world where money is going to be completely digital.
 The turnaround is underway and will be faster and faster.
 It is important that we (continue to) make sensible choices.

 You can measure the energy consumption of a blockchain in three ways:

 - Energy needed to mint a block.

 - Minimum energy needed to keep the chain safe.